-Fig. 7.31: Tuning ranges of selected laser systems (pulsed and continuous-wave).
+Fig. 7.29 Tuning ranges of selected laser systems (pulsed and continuous-wave).
 The frequency-doubled range of the Ti-sapphire laser is hatched.
 7.9.1 Vibronic laser materials Vibronic laser materials are tunable over large wavelength ranges.
 Here we present some important systems with their physical properties, and we explain the technical concepts of widely tunable ring lasers in which these laser materials are normally used.

-Transition-metal ions The 3d transition metals lose their outer 4s electron in ionic solid states and additionally some 3d electrons, their configuration being $[Ar]3d^n$.
+for a four-level laser system.
+Relaxation to a thermal or quasi-thermal distribution takes a few picoseconds only.
+Right: Absorption and fluorescence spectra of a Ti-sapphire crystal.
+The fluorescence spectrum was excited at a pump wavelength of 454 nm.
+7.9.1.1 Transition-metal ions The 3d transition metals lose their outer 4s electron in ionic solid-states and additionally some 3d electrons, their configuration being $[Ar]3d^n$.
 Often the third as well as the fourth ionization state of these ions can be found.
 Crystal fields have much more effect on the 3d electrons than on the 4f electrons of the rare-earth metals, since those form the outermost shell of electrons.
 The coupling to the lattice oscillations (which are described by a configuration coordinate Q) leads to a band-like distribution of states.
 The transitions are called 'vibronic'.
-On the one hand, these transitions have a large
+On the one hand, these transitions have a large bandwidth, which accounts for broadband absorption as well as for fluorescence.

-Fig. 7.32: (a) Vibronic states of solid-state ions.
-The shaded curves indicate the (quasi-)thermal distributions in the configuration coordinate Q. If the equilibrium positions at the ground and the excited state do not coincide, absorption and emission wavelengths are well separated and offer optimum conditions for a four-level laser system.
-Relaxation to a thermal or quasi-thermal distribution takes a few picoseconds only. (b) Absorption and fluorescence spectra of a Ti-sapphire crystal.
-The fluorescence spectrum was excited at a pump wavelength of 454 nm. bandwidth, which accounts for broadband absorption as well as for fluorescence.
 No less important is the very short relaxation time, which leads to the thermal equilibrium position of the vibronic states within picoseconds.
-The chromium ions and especially the titanium ions have belonged to this important class of laser ions since the first demonstration in the 1980s [75].
-The extraordinary position of the Ti-sapphire laser can clearly be recognized in Fig. 7.31, too.
-Colour centres In contrast to the optical impurities of rare-earth and transition metals, colour centres are generated not by impurity atoms but by vacancy lattice sites.
+The chromium ions and especially the titanium ions have belonged to this important class of laser ions since the first demonstration in the 1980s [130].
+The extraordinary position of the Ti-sapphire laser can clearly be recognized in Fig. 7.29, too.
+7.9.1.2 Colour centres In contrast to the optical impurities of rare-earth and transition metals, colour centres are generated not by impurity atoms but by vacancy lattice sites.
 They have been investigated for a long time.
 In an ionic crystal such vacancies have an effective charge relative to the crystal to which electrons or holes can be bound.
-Different types are collected in Fig. 7.33.
-Like the transition-metal ions, the electronic excitations have a broadband vibronic structure and are well suitable for the generation of laser radiation.
+Different types are collected in

-Fig. 7.33: Models of some colour centres.
+Fig. 7.31 Models of some colour centres.